GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 **Known Dataset Limitations**: During inference testing across 48 sampled images drawn from seven Roboflow datasets, the model identified a case in the soil_moisture_stir_september dataset where the predicted label (Level 2) diverged significantly from the assigned ground truth label (Level 10).
 Visual inspection of the flagged image revealed dry-textured soil with a compact, un-saturated surface, no visible moisture sheen, and a small, concentrated UV laser spot showing minimal diffusion across the soil surface.
 Diffusion breadth and intensity of the UV laser signal are primary visual indicators of moisture saturation in laser-based detection; the image in question displayed neither characteristic consistent with a Level 10 classification.
 This discrepancy suggests a probable labeling error in the source dataset rather than a model failure.
 It is notable that the ViT classifier, trained on multi-spectral image data across IR, UV, and RGB modalities, produced a prediction more consistent with the observable visual evidence than the assigned ground truth label.
 This outcome demonstrates that the model learned meaningful moisture-to-visual feature relationships with sufficient fidelity to surface questionable annotations in the training corpus.
 This finding highlights a known challenge in laser-based soil moisture classification datasets: UV laser intensity and spatial diffusion patterns can be ambiguous under certain lighting and soil composition conditions, increasing the risk of labeling inconsistencies during manual annotation.
 Researchers and practitioners applying or extending this model should be aware that a subset of labels in the underlying datasets may not fully reflect actual moisture conditions, particularly in the soil_moisture_stir_september and soil_moisture_september collections where stir-based soil disturbance may have altered surface appearance at the time of capture.
+This finding reflects the governance principle that model validation should be designed to surface data quality issues, not merely confirm performance benchmarks.
+The documentation of this labeling inconsistency in the project repository ensures transparency and supports downstream auditability for researchers extending this work

 **Development Phases: From Baseline to Object Detection**